Gh0u1L5/WechatMagician/README.en.md

 # WechatMagician

 WechatMagician is a fancy Xposed module designed for Chinese social media application Wechat, to help the users get the ultimate control of their messages and moments.
+It is based on the __[WechatSpellbook](https://github.com/Gh0u1L5/WechatSpellbook)__ framework.
 Currently this module supports WeChat 6.5.3+.

 ## Features